h2oai/datatable/docs/start/install.rst

   $ pip install git+https://github.com/h2oai/datatable

-Build for MacOS
+Build for macOS
 ^^^^^^^^^^^^^^^

-- For MacOS you will need to install the ``XCode Command Line Tools``
+- For macOS you will need to install the ``XCode Command Line Tools``
 - run :code:`xcode-select --install`` from your terminal and confirm the prompts for download and installation of the xcode command-line tools.